A-Dakkak-Badwi/Java-Beginner-Middle-Tasks/README.md

 # Java Beginner Tasks

 Hear me, Dragonborn of the IDE!
-The Scrolls have foretold your rise—one destined to master the arcane arts of Java.\
+The Scrolls have foretold your rise—\
+one destined to master the arcane arts of Java.\
 Battle syntax errors, level up from “Hello World” to heroic object-oriented feats, and shout your code into being.\
 If you face monstrous runtime errors, unleash a mighty “Fus Ro Dah!” (but be gentle on your keyboard).